 "If you want cost effectiveness, you already paid for it.
 You have the Ferrari, now learn some stunts," he says.
 For example, he notes, Microsoft's Group Policy has 21 functions to manage access, lock down services and block malware.
 But most people don't know how use them very well.
 "That's why I have this job," he says, half-jokingly.

-Given all the attacks that have targeted Microsoft security holes over the years, some might find Moskowitz's position hard to swallow.
+Microsoft security for the taking attacks that have targeted Microsoft security holes over the years, some might find Moskowitz's position hard to swallow.
 Though Microsoft has poured an endless supply of money and manpower into security in the last six years, the bad guys are still finding ways to target the software giant's user base.
 Just last week Symantec Corp. was sounding the alarm over fresh attacks against a flaw in Microsoft Word.

 Though the security challenges continue for the software giant, Moskowitz says it would be silly to discount the variety of ways Group Policy and other features can be used to bolster defenses for free.